Video shows Phoenix police pulling gun on parents after 4-year-old took doll from store

 Despite department rules that require police to wear body-cams, the Phoenix officers were not wearing them, the claim said.
 But passersby recorded the encounter in a video released this week.

-"I'm going to put a cap in your a--," one officer said to Ames as a second policeman, whose weapon was also drawn and pointed at Ames, walked up to the car, according to the video.
+"I'm going to put a cap in your f------ head," one officer said to Ames as a second policeman, whose weapon was also drawn and pointed at Ames, walked up to the car, according to the video.
 "I'm going to shoot you in your f------ face."

 Both statements, Horne wrote in the claim, were made in front of the couple's children, who were in the rear of the vehicle.